Expansion kinematics of young clusters. III. The kiloparsec sample: Data

 We derive distances to each cluster using the same approach as described in \citet{armstrong24}.
 We use a bootstrapping approach, calculating distance from median parallax from 100,000 randomly selected (with replacement) samples of cluster members and taking the 50th percentile of the posterior distributions as the cluster distance and the 16th and 84th percentiles as the distance uncertainties.
 We apply a parallax zero point correction \citep{lindegren21} to all cluster members, as well as a magnitude dependent correction to parallax uncertainties \citep{elbadry21}.

 Distances estimated using the probabilistic approach of \citet{bailerjones21} are not optimised for stars in clusters, as the priors involved implicitly assume that sources are field stars.
-Calculating cluster distance by combining these estimates for multiple cluster members compounds this effect and thus estimates of distance for clusters using \citet{bailerjones21} estimates tend to be strongly biased.
+Calculating cluster distance by combining these estimates for multiple cluster members compounds this effect and thus estimates of distance for clusters using \citet{bailerjones21} estimates tend to be biased.

 The cluster catalogs of \citet{cantat-gaudin20} and \citet{hunt24} also provide estimates of distance, which are obtained using a Bayesian approach including a prior which assumes that all cluster members are at the same distance, and it is noted in \citet{cantatgaudin19c} that this is not optimal for nearby clusters where individual parallax uncertainties are smaller than the depth of the cluster.
 In Figure~\ref{DistanceComparison} we plot our distance estimates for clusters against the difference in distance between our estimate and the median \citet{bailerjones21} distance (red), or between our estimate and the cluster distance given in \citet{hunt24} (blue).
-The general trend is that distances from \citet{bailerjones21} or \citet{hunt24} are underestimated in comparison to ours, by an amount that increases non-linearly with distance.
-We therefore conclude that the cluster distances from these catalogs are systematically underestimated due to their inappropriate priors for nearby clusters, and we proceed with the following analysis using distances estimated via our bootstrapping approach.
+The general trend is that distances from \citet{bailerjones21} or \citet{hunt24}, despite their different model priors, are generally in reasonable agreement with ours, given their uncertainties.
+This is likely because these clusters are relatively nearby and the parallaxes of their member stars have relatively small uncertainties, which thus constrain the distances more strongly than the model priors.
+The only significant exceptions are Pozzo 1 and NGC 2451B with $\Delta d>7$pc (Fig~\ref{DistanceComparison}).
+The differences in these distance estimates is likely due to the significant difference in cluster membership samples between \citet{cantat-gaudin20} and \citet{hunt24} for these clusters, with the \citet{hunt24} membership preferentially including more cluster members with greater parallaxes.
+We proceed with the following analysis using distances estimated via our bootstrapping approach.

-\section{Spatial Structure}
+\section{Spatial structure}